theRTB/GT7ShiftTone/README.md

 - Added 300+ stock curves
 - Added toggle in Settings to load stock curves for all cars: Disabled by default
   - Emphasis on car being stock, or else the beep is simply incorrect
-- Added support for Linux through library simpleaudio
+- Added support for Linux through library simpleaudio (requires libasound2-dev)

 # Information below this point is not required for using the shift tone